surlykke/Go-Generics-with-constraints/README.md

 This will work for functions that have no return value.

 There is no way of covering _all_ functions that take an int and a float as arguments.
 So, when dealing with callables, constraints, as proposed here, will make generics less flexible than what Taylor has proposed.

 #### Assignments and conversions

-In order to assign/convert to/from a generic type parameter it is nessecary
+If a generic definition depends on two type parameters it will not be possible to assign or cast between them.
+The constraint system proposed here does not allow us to verify at the point of declaration that such an assignment or cast is legal.

-that:
+To fix that, one might go the route chosen by C++ concepts where you can introduce constraints _between_ type parameters, ie. simply constrain the pair `U` and `V` so that instances of V may be assigned to instances of U.

-* The parameter is constrained to have one single underlying type
+I believe that would lead to a constraint system much more complicated than what is proposed here, and, in my opinion, not worth the bother.

-* What you assign/convert to/from is of that underlying type
+But, in this respect,  generics as Taylor has proposed is more flexible.

-Again generics as Taylor has proposed is more flexible.
-By postponing verification of correctnes to the point of instantiation, the compiler can know the concrete types being substituted for parameters, and allow/disallow the operations based on that knowledge.
+By postponing verification of correctnes to the point of instantiation, the compiler can know the concrete types being substituted for parameters, and allow/disallow these operations based on that knowledge.

 ## Static Switch